cedana/cedana-helm-charts/examples/README.md

   }
 }' http://$CONTROLLER_URL:1324/restore
 ```

-Now connect to redis-cli once again to check if the new restored container has the previously set data
+Finally connect to redis-cli once again to check if the new restored container has the previously set data

 ```bash
 HGETALL user:001